-The Administration department provides many services including marriage and lottery licensing and Commissioner of Oaths.
+The Administration department provides many services including lottery licensing, marriage licensing, and Commissioner of Oaths.

 What is a Commissioner of Oaths?

-- A Commissioner of Oaths is a person authorized to take your oath or solemn affirmation when you sign an affidavit or a statutory declaration.
+- A Commissioner of Oaths (also known as a Commissioner for Taking Affidavits) is a person authorized to take your oath or solemn affirmation when you sign an affidavit or a statutory declaration.

 What is the duty of the Commissioner of Oaths?